Frequently Asked Questions

 What are the drivers of these conflicts?

-Growing consumption of resources is fuelling ever more conflicts globally.
+Growing consumption of resources is fueling ever more conflicts globally.
 Most of these are used to satisfy the material needs of the rich segments of the world population.
 But over-consumption by the rich visits ecological violence on the poor.
 It is a story of luxury for some v. livelihood for many.

 The search for resources to feed the growing global socio-metabolism of the economy also leads to an expansion of the “commodity frontiers”, with extractive projects now reaching the last untouched places on earth such as the Arctic, deep sea, remote forests inhabited by indigenous populations, or even the centres of industrialized economies, such as middle-class communities threatened by fracking.
 The EJatlas aims to expose and explain the material dimension of socio-environmental conflicts related to extractivist economies, criminalization of the dissent and lack of democratic participation and decisional processes.